Parent & Family Resources

 What should my student bring to campus?

 We ask that students arrive and depart with no more than the equivalent of two checked suitcases and one carry-on bag.
 Amenities such as bed linens and laundry facilities are provided.
 Students are responsible for the upkeep of their rooms, common areas and personal clothing and possessions.
 (Cash, passports and other valuables can be held in a safe located in each Houseparent’s residence.)
+Find out more about what items are good to bring and what you can get later.

 What is the dorm room set-up?